Food Preparation and Nutrition

-Upper Sixth pupils complete a 10 week student survival course in the department.
-This aims to inform them how to shop and cook on a budget.
-This teaches them basic practical skills and includes a one hour first aid session on the recovery position and CPR.
+Upper Sixth students complete a 10 week student survival course in the department.
+This aims to inform them how to shop and cook for friends.

 The standard of cooking in the competition is always very high, with pupils having to progress through two rounds to reach the final where their creations are judged by a head chef from a top local restaurant, which in recent years have included Heathcotes and the Grill on the Edge.

 And as well as the trophy and a voucher for the judge’s restaurant, our winners often find that their dish is on the chef’s daily specials board on the day they claim their prize!